 Students also must possess a device that can record video in a format readable by Adobe Premiere (e.g. MP4) as well as record images in a file format readable by Photoshop (e.g. JPG).
 Most smartphones fulfill these requirements.

 Required Online Platforms

-You will be required to create user accounts and post work using Hootsuite and other online media platforms.
+You will be required to create user accounts and post work using Canva, Hootsuite, and other online media platforms.
 You must use your real name or an assigned pseudonym for these accounts.
-Your use of these services is either free or provided by the university.
+Your use of these services is either free.

 Required Social Media Platforms